Package-level declarations

 Link copied to clipboard

-A layer that can visualize vector/feature data.
-Feature layers can display Feature data from online sources such as ServiceFeatureTable, WfsFeatureTable or OgcFeatureCollectionTable source, and offline sources such as GeodatabaseFeatureTable, ShapefileFeatureTable, or GeoPackageFeatureTable.
-You can construct a feature layer object using these sources or you can obtain it directly from a map or scene's collection of GeoModel.operationalLayers.
+A layer that can visualize feature data.
+Feature layers can display Feature data from a range of online feature table sources, such as ServiceFeatureTable, WfsFeatureTable or OgcFeatureCollectionTable source, and offline sources such as GeodatabaseFeatureTable, ShapefileFeatureTable, or GeoPackageFeatureTable.
+You can construct a feature layer object using these feature table sources or you can obtain it directly from a map or scene's collection of GeoModel.operationalLayers.

 Link copied to clipboard